discountdeadcats/scoller-70/README.md

 4. Uses QMK

 # files
 gerbers scroller7.kicad_pcb.zip
 kicad files scroller7.zip
-case
+# case
-case left and right
+case is pretty basic and will be changed it is split so it will be printed